VladVasilcenco/gitlearn/README.md

 # Very start to learn git
-This is the project for git course on wexler.io
+This is the demo project for git course on wexler.io
-123